NickColley/design-of-forms/src/evolving-a-design/size-and-shape-of-documents-and-forms/index.md

 ### H.M.S.O. stock paper sizes

 Two grades of duplicating paper are supplied by H.M.
-Stationery Office—Semi- absorbent and Grade A. Five coloured papers are also stocked, blue, pink, green, yellow, and orange, all of which are semi-absorbent.
-For statistical records and docu- ments which are not to be written on, the semi-absorbent paper may be used generally, but if the work is to be signed afterwards or any writing to be added, the Grade A paper should be used.
+Stationery Office—Semiabsorbent and Grade A. Five coloured papers are also stocked, blue, pink, green, yellow, and orange, all of which are semi-absorbent.
+For statistical records and documents which are not to be written on, the semi-absorbent paper may be used generally, but if the work is to be signed afterwards or any writing to be added, the Grade A paper should be used.
 Non-absorbent papers can be used for duplicating (e.g. writing papers) but this involves interleaving with ordinary blotting paper to dry the ink as